Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 - (Additional LSA hours across both key stages) This facilitates small, targeted learning groups, as well as providing support for vulnerable children.
 Small group interventions have enabled children to learn and make progress at their own pace.
 In addition, a variety of lunch time clubs have been created enabling children to access activities that ordinarily would not be available to them on a regular basis.

 PSA / Attendance Support Advisor: This year we are continuing to fund our PSA through Pupil Premium.
 Her contribution to our whole school and the community have proven to be invaluable.
+Since September her hours have needed to be increased to cater for increased demand.

 - Our PSA provides social and emotional as well as bereavement support.
 She attends external meetings with parents as well as playing a lead role in TAF, CP and CIN meetings.
 These interventions have benefitted all our children enormously as they have an adult in school who they trust, like and feel safe with, in a secure environment to share their thoughts and feelings.